timwaizenegger/e-ink-display-esp8266-mqtt-openwhisk/README.md

 The two whisk actions here provide clock-image rendering, and sending images to the display.
 As a whisk secuence, together with a periodic trigger, they create the live clock display.

 Between the two actions, the rendered image is exchanged within the messages as base64.
-This limits the possible the image size dep. on what limit we have in Whisk.
+This limits the possible image size depending on what limit we have in Whisk.
 Images here are few KBs, 15KB max.

 ## python send mqtt image